 So, how do you do this?
 Check out the savviest tips and tricks that can guarantee you create this desired balance in your courses.
 Being aware of each of these points will remove rookie mistakes that get in the way of a positive learning experience.

-1) To Engage Your Learners, Keep it Simple.
+1) To Engage Your Learners, Keep it Simple

-As an eLearning designer, you want to make sure that your course is engaging, but you also want to avoid overwhelming your audience with too many information and flashy objects.
+As an eLearning designer, you want to make sure that your course is engaging, but you also want to avoid overwhelming your audience with too much information and flashy objects.
 To succeed in your engagement mission, above all, the design of the course should flow in a way that allows the user to focus exclusively on the learning rather than trying to figure out how something works or where they should click.
 These distractions interrupt and hurt the learning process.

 When you are choosing content, make sure that:

-- You have a purpose: Everything you include in the course should be there fore a reason.
+- You have a purpose: Everything you include in the course should be there for a reason.
 Before adding anything to a screen, ask yourself if every element is necessary.
 Does it support your learning objectives, or does it sidetrack to a different path?
-Any interaction, image, audio you build into the course should be based on the objectives and not the other way around.
+Any interaction, image, or audio you build into the course should be based on the objectives and not the other way around.
 Always identify what the learners will get out of your course.
 If the content is not delivered in a way that has personal relevance, then it is not likely to stick.

 - Media: Not flashy bling-bling, PLEASE!
 When you are choosing media, choose the option that does not complicate the student’s experience or delay their learning outcome.
-When you are considering features or additional learning resources, select only those that truly add value your audience.
+When you are considering features or additional learning resources, select only those that truly add value to your audience.

 - Navigation: Lastly, always remember to keep it simple regarding navigation.
 Make sure that it’s easy to move around and that the colors or icons selected are intuitive and easy to read on any device.

 To engage learners the first thing you must have is the learners’ attention.